-Welcome to the 2021-22 version of this Better Practice Guide (BPG) which accompanies the Local Government Model Financial Report (LGMFR).
+Welcome to the 2022-23 version of this Better Practice Guide (BPG) which accompanies the Local Government Model Financial Report (LGMFR).

-Following the application of transitional provisions for the last reporting period, the 2021-22 financial year is the first reporting period to which the provisions of the Local Government Act 2020 and the Local Government (Planning and Reporting) Regulations 2020 apply for council annual reports.
+Council annual reports are prepared under the provisions of the Local Government Act 2020 and the Local Government (Planning and Reporting) Regulations 2020.

-For context this BPG sets out the broader Integrated Strategic Planning and Reporting Framework (ISPRF) introduced by the new legislation and regulations.
+This BPG sets out the broader Integrated Strategic Planning and Reporting Framework (ISPRF) to better contextualise the place of the annual report within the ISPRF.